cocos/cocos-docs/source/en/scripting/create-destroy.md

     var node = cc.instantiate(this.target);

     node.parent = scene;
-    node.setPosition(0,0);
+    node.setPosition(0, 0);
   },
 });
 ```

 ## Destroy node

 Nodes can be destroyed by the function `node.destroy()`.
-It's worth mentioning that node destroying will not happen immediately, but
+It's worth mentioning that node removing will not happen immediately, but
 will be executed after the logic update for the present frame is complete.
 After a node is destroyed, it is in the invalid state.
-By `cc.isValid`,
-the present node can be judged whether it is destroyed or not.
+By `cc.isValid`, the present node can be judged whether it is destroyed or not.

 Here is how to use it: